Cookie Acceptance Needed

 Katherine is a junior majoring in Speech, Language, and Hearing Sciences and minoring in Human Development and Family Sciences.
 Her other involvements include being a member of the Delta Gamma sorority and the National Student Speech, Language, and Hearing Association (NSSLHA), an IMPACT Project Coordinator, Project Uplift mentor, and serving as a kids volunteer for Auburn Community Church.

 Rebecca Dunterman received her B.S. and M.S. in Psychology from Western Illinois University.
 Presently, she is pursuing a Ph.D in the Cognitive and Behavioral Sciences department.
 Rebecca has research experience in a variety of areas including cognitive aging, visual attention, eye-tracking, and perceptions of aging.
-Her research here at Auburn University will focus on changes in visual attention associated with age and their impact on driving safety.
+Her research here at Auburn University focuses on factors that build cognitive reserve to promote healthy aging.
 Rebecca enjoys keeping in touch with family and friends in her free time.

 Emma joined the lab in the Fall of 2020 after spending several years as an undergraduate research assistant.
 Emma graduated with a B.A. in Psychology from Auburn, and then spent time working as a puppy developer for Auburn's Canine Performance Sciences.
 Her research interests include factors impacting detection dog search performance, as well as other predictive factors of success in working dogs.